 Sl.
-No Project Phase/Activity Potential Impacts Proposed Mitigation Measures Responsibility 3.6 Loose construction material/ excavated material shall be stored against any structure or would be kept covered with tarpaulin sheet at the construction site.
-Contractor 3.7 All vehicles utilized in transportation of raw materials and personnel, will have valid Pollution under Control Certificate (PUCC) Contractor 3.8 Regular maintenance of machines, equipment and vehicles that will be used for construction activities of substation/tower construction Contractor 3.9 Water/Soil Pollution Septic tanks and soak pits/modular bio-toilets would be provided at all construction site and labour camp Contractor 3.10 • A peripheral site drainage channel would be constructed at the beginning of the construction work.
-The peripheral site drainage channel would be provided with a sedimentation tank to prevent sediments to be carried away by the runoff and may effect the water quality of the pond located just outside the western boundary • Storm water drainage should not be discharged to into any agricultural field at the southern and eastern boundary of site Contractor 3.11 Depletion of water resource Consumption of water would be reduced to the extent possible through the application of water conservation measures and through reuse/recycling of water, wherever possible.
-Contractor 3.12 Alteration /diversion of natural drainage channel Existing micro drainage channel passing through the GSS site would be redirected along the boundary of the GSS site to prevent any waterlogging within premises.
-Contractor 4 Community Health and Safety Injury and sickness of local people Coordination with local communities for construction schedules; Access restriction for local people at the construction site.
+No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility 4.c.i Air Pollution mandatory.
+Informing and taking consent from the village panchayat.
+4.c.ii Since, proposed GSS is in close vicinity of the Ganeshpur village, contractor to ensure that water sprinkling to be carried out twice a day during dry season on exposed surface area.
+Contractor 4.c.iii Vehicles transporting loose construction/ excavated materials shall be covered with tarpaulin sheets.
+Contractor 4.c.iv Loose construction material/ excavated material shall be stored against any structure or would be kept covered with tarpaulin sheet at the construction site.
+Contractor 4.c.v All vehicles utilized in transportation of raw materials and personnel, will have valid Pollution under Control Certificate (PUCC) Contractor 4.d.i Water/Soil Pollution Regular maintenance of machines, equipment and vehicles that will be used for construction activities of substation/tower construction Contractor 4.e.i Erosion and sediment Septic tanks and soak pits/modular bio-toilets would be provided at all construction site and labour camp Contractor The substation site is located on a largely flat parcel of land with drainage pattern from North-East to South-West.
+The highest contour (323 m) is present in northern boundary of the site and lowest contour (319 m) is located on the southern boundary of the site.
+The general slope of the land is towards south-western direction.
+Cut and fill slopes would be protected using standard engineering practices including bio-engineering techniques (Annexure 5 of the ESMF) wherever feasible.
+Contractor

+Sl.
+No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility 4.e.ii • A peripheral site drainage channel would be constructed at the beginning of the construction work.
+The peripheral site drainage channel would be provided with a sedimentation tank to prevent sediments to be carried away by the runoff. • Storm water drainage should not be discharged into any agricultural field located adjacent to the site. • Surface runoff/storm water drainage can be discharged into natural drainage channel outside the northern boundary of the site, after passing it through sedimentation tank.
+Contractor 4.f.i Depletion of water resource Consumption of water would be reduced to the extent possible through the application of water conservation measures and through reuse/recycling of water, wherever possible.
+Contractor 5.a.i Community Health and Safety Injury and sickness of local people • Coordination with local communities for construction schedules; prior information about incoming vehicles carrying construction materials, deployment of traffic marshals; access restriction for local people at the construction site. • Undertaking regular health check-ups of the work-force and reporting any major illnesses at the earliest to Block health officer for disease control and surveillance. • Creating mass and labour awareness on HIV and STDs; Contractor 5.b.i Local Woman Community • Labour Camp should be located away from the village and it should be access controlled for the local people. • Awareness should be created among the migratory labour that they should not be entered in the village without prior information to the villagers.
 Contractor